lkuwahara/DSC180B.github.io-B05/index.md

 ### Evaluation

 After we finished the model, we created a validation pipeline to estimate the performance of our model and sought the potential problems in our model, like overfitting or imbalanced sample.
-For measurement of correctness, we referred to evaluation metrics such as accuracy, sensitivity, F1-score.
-The feedback indicates that our model did a great job on the sample data, but also causes a great deal of concern.
-In the next weeks, we would diagnose the problem and adjust our model accordingly.

 Below are the AUC curves for the training and testing sets over 100 epochs.
 We observe that the training curve improves steadily while the testing curve plateaus at an AUC of around 0.91, which means our model correctly predicts about 91\% of the test set.